 - Senior Dogs (8 years or older): $150

-*If you are a senior person (age 62+) adopting an animal who is six years or older, you may be eligible for an adoption fee waiver through our Blackie’s Senior Friends program.
+*If you are a senior person (age 62+) adopting an animal who is six years or older, you may be eligible for an adoption fee waiver through our Dr Jean’s Senior Friends program.

-Adoption fees can be paid in full by check, cash, or debit/credit card.
+ADOPTION FEES: can be paid in full by cash/check/debit/credit card or via Paypal through our Adoption Fee Paypal Portal tab above at the time of adoption finalization.
 Additional gifts are appreciated and tax-deductible.

 How long does the adoption process take?